Architectes-de-Conceptions-Instables/Flappy-Bird/README.md

 # Flappy-Bird
-Just a Windows C# Flappy Bird game
+Just press space and avoid the lightsabers.
+There's a lag counter because it lags.